DataDog/integrations-core/mysql/README.md

 **Note:** This integration is also compatible with [MariaDB](https://mariadb.org/), as it serves as a ["drop-in replacement"][24] for MySQL.

 ## Setup

-Follow the instructions below to install and configure this check for an Agent running on a host.
-For containerized environments, see the [Autodiscovery Integration Templates][2] for guidance on applying these instructions.

 ### Installation

 The MySQL check is included in the [Datadog Agent][3] package.
 No additional installation is needed on your MySQL server.

-### Configuration

-Edit the `mysql.d/conf.yaml` file, in the `conf.d/` folder at the root of your [Agent's configuration directory][4] to start collecting your MySQL [metrics](#metric-collection) and [logs](#log-collection).
-See the [sample mysql.d/conf.yaml][5] for all available configuration options.

 #### Prepare MySQL